ClickHouse/ClickHouse/docs/en/development/style.md

    The CPU instruction set is the minimum supported set among our servers.
 Currently, it is SSE 4.2.

-6. Use `-Wall -Werror` compilation flags.
+6. Use `-Wall -Wextra -Werror` compilation flags.

 7. Use static linking with all libraries except those that are difficult to connect to statically (see the output of the 'ldd' command).